codevence/fair-wizard-guide/docs/applications/analytics/knowledge-models.rst

 Knowledge Models
 ****************

 Users with the :ref:`Use Analytics<roles>` role permission can view analytics of knowledge models.
-We can create and edit views by selecting from many different fields and see how our projects are doing.
-The view can be modified and save to be reviewed later.
+We can create and edit views by selecting from many different fields and see how our knowledge models are doing.
+The view can be modified and saved to be reviewed later.
 The data can also be exported to a CSV file.

 .. figure:: knowledge-models/overview.png
     :width: 700